 |Technology: Data Management, Consultants, Network Administration, Software Development, & More||Staffing Agencies: Medical, IT, Industrial, Clerical, Administrative, General Labor, & More|

 |Renewable Energy: Wind Energy, Solar Farms, Construction, Maintenance, Site Preparation, & More||Other Industries: Apparel, Security, Janitorial, Wholesale, Manufacturing, Service Providers, & More|

-Companies look to Pennsylvania invoice factoring and accounts receivable financing programs to get the cash their business needs.
-Factoring provides you with a consistent cash flow so you’re able to smoothly run your operations.
+Companies look to Scale Funding’s invoice factoring and accounts receivable financing programs to get the cash their business needs.
+Factoring provides you with consistent cash flow so you’re able to smoothly run your operations.